osankur/compRTMC/comprtmc/resources/examples/README.md

 Currently the difficult part is the TA learning which takes a lot of time while FSM model checking is very fast.
 The timed model checker of nuXmv is currently much faster.

+# STS
+See `sts/README.md`

+For n=3, the alphabet is probably too big for learning.
+TODO write smv fsm model.

+# Mutex (TODO)
+From TChecker benchmarks database

 # Maze planning
 The `planning` directory